Read program requirements and course descriptions in the graduate catalog:

 M.S.
 Computer Science

 M.S.
-Computer Information Systems Visit the Mathematics & Computer Science Department
+Computer Information Systems Visit the Department of Mathematics & Computer Science

 - Information Technology Concentration